This set of Analog Communications Multiple Choice Questions & Answers (MCQs) focuses on “Transmitter”.

 d) Total variation in frequency

-Explanation: Carrier swing is defined as the total variation in frequency from the lowest to highest point.
-It is equal to two times frequency deviation of FM signal.
+Explanation: Carrier swing is defined as the total variation in frequency from the lowest to the highest point.
+It is equal to twice the frequency deviation of FM signal.
 The rest of the options are parameters in FM.

 Sanfoundry Global Education & Learning Series – Analog Communications.